-HOAT Coolant contains added silicates for added protection against rusting or corrosion of the aluminum parts.
+HOAT Coolant contains added silicates for additional protection against rusting or corrosion of the aluminum parts.
 It’s meant for newer cars, with some of the top manufacturers recommending it.
 This type of coolant should be flushed every 100,000 miles or every five years, whichever one comes first.
 This is a much longer service life than some other types of coolant.

-HOAT antifreeze will often be labeled with terms like G-05, G-11, G-12 and Global and you need to check your owner’s manual to see which type your car requires.
+HOAT antifreeze will often be labeled with terms like G-05, G-11, G-12 and Global, and you need to check your owner’s manual to see which type your car requires.
 You will find HOAT coolant in many vehicles like Volkswagen, Ford, Volvo, Mercedes Benz, Audi, KIA, Hyundai, Nissan, Honda, Toyota, and many more.

 What Does Coolant Do?

 Coolant contains several alcohols that are either mono ethylene glycol or mono propylene glycol.
-The mono propylene glycol solution is a synthetic option that has no color, is odorless and doesn’t taste like anything.
+The mono propylene glycol solution is a synthetic option that has no color, is odorless, and doesn’t taste like anything.
 It’s the main ingredient in many popular coolants and is also used with other industrial products.
 It has been deemed the safer of the two and is considered non-toxic.
 This alcohol type features a 370-degree Fahrenheit boiling point and has a freezing point of about -74 degrees.

 The mono ethylene glycol is another alcohol that is used in coolants.
 It is colorless but has a sweet smell and taste.
 Plus, it’s extremely toxic.
 The freezing point of this alcohol is 8 degrees Fahrenheit, while the boiling point is around 400 degrees.